SysKitTeam/docs-securitymanager/get-to-know-security-manager/permissions-reports-screen.md

 * **Office 365 Groups With Guests** – Shows all Office 365 Groups that have guests or external users as owners or members.
 * **Orphaned Office 365 Groups** – Shows all Office 365 Groups that don't have any active owners.

-## Microsoft Teams Reports

-* **Team Level Settings** – Shows Microsoft Teams settings by Team.
-Team settings are showed for all Microsoft Teams on a selected tenant.
-* **Teams With Guests** – Shows all Microsoft Teams that have guests or external users as owners or members.
-* **Orphaned Teams** – Shows all Microsoft Teams that don't have any active owners.

-## OneDrive Reports

-* **Orphaned OneDrive** – Shows a list of OneDrive accounts whose owner is disabled or deleted from the Azure Active Directory.
-Supports live and snapshot data.
-* **OneDrive With Guests** – Shows personal OneDrive accounts that have guests or external users with existing permissions.
-* **OneDrive Shared Items** – Shows OneDrive items that have been shared.
-Report can show shared items across multiple OneDrive storages at the same time.
-For detailed information about permissions on specific shared files this report has built-in drill functionality to Permissions Matrix report.